jacquescorbytuech/Blog/site/content/20190818_weekly_reading.md

 Title: Weekly Reading
 Slug: 20190812-weekly-reading
 Date: 2019-08-18 15:48
-Summary: I finally finished the book!
+Summary: I finally finished The Inheritance of Rome!

 This week's been a good week, I was in Provence enjoying some much needed sunshine and rosé and catching up on some reading.